florianschafer/frogspawn/README.md

-# Metis
+# Frogspawn
-## A Bifurcation Sieve Approach to Spectral Graph Clustering
+## A Fast Recursive Spectral Graph Partitioner

 ### Summary

-At its core, Metis is a very fast sieve-augmented variant of recursive spectral graph clustering that embeds all vertices of the graph in a tree of clusters such that similar vertices end up in the same cluster and similar clusters form a parent-child relationship in the resulting cluster tree.
+At its core, Frogspawn is a very fast sieve-augmented variant of recursive spectral graph clustering that embeds all vertices of the graph in a tree of clusters such that similar vertices end up in the same cluster and similar clusters form a parent-child relationship in the resulting cluster tree.
 For a more technically detailed description, please refer to the bottom section.